rhel-labs/instruqt/intro-to-databases/02-configure-mysql/assignment.md

 title: Configure MySQL
 notes:
 - type: text
-  contents: Next, you will configure the security settings for your SQL server
+  contents: Next, you will configure the security settings for your SQL server.
 tabs:
 - title: Terminal
   type: terminal